CBD FAQ: What is It? How Does It Work?*

 Will CBD Get Me High?

-CBD is non psychoactive, which means it will not get you high.
-Some people even use a dose of CBD to reduce the negative effects of highly potent THC.
+CBD is non intoxicating.
+Some people even use a dose of CBD to counteract or balance intoxication frequently associated with high doses of THC.

 Is CBD Legal?